 - Voice box

-During this stage, most of the bird’s organs remain uncompromised.
-However, there is an increased amount of drinking and urinating that indicates the beginnings of kidney failure.
+During this stage, most of the parrot’s organs remain uncompromised.
+However, there is an increased amount of drinking and urination that indicates the start of kidney failure.
 The common symptoms of acute aspergillosis are:

 - Increased thirst